-This spring, I have been carefully concocting and trying trail mixes to pack on trips this year and beyond.
+This summer, I have been carefully concocting and trying trail mixes to pack this year and beyond.
 (Thankfully, the mixes taste just as good lounging on your patio as they do on the trail, so feel free to give them a go even if you're not a fan of hiking!)

 Packed with nuts and seeds, these snacks are perfect pick-me-ups packed with protein, fiber and healthy fat.
 Some are sweet with sprinkles of dried fruit and dark chocolate, and some are a little spicy with hints of cayenne, but all are delicious and easy to eat on the go.

 You have free articles remaining.

 If you find yourself hunting for a tasty and filling snack — or something you can eat on the trail — here are a handful of mixes to try.

 Peanut Butter Friend

 1/2 cup dried banana slices

 In a large mixing bowl, combine all ingredients.
 Store in an airtight container or resealable bag.

 Chocolate-Covered Strawberry Trail Mix